A Review of NEST Models for Liquid Xenon and Exhaustive Comparison to Other Approaches: Acknowledgments

 \section{Acknowledgments}

-This work was supported by the U.S.~Department~of Energy under Award DE-SC0015535 and by the National Science Foundation under Awards 2046549 and 2112802.
-We thank the LZ/LUX, plus XENON1T/nT/DARWIN, collaborations for useful recent discussion as well as continued support for NEST work.
-We especially thank LUX for providing key detector parameters, and LUX collaborator Prof.~Rick Gaitskell (Brown University), Dr.~Xin Xiang (formerly of Brown, now at Brookhaven National Laboratory), and Dr.~Quentin Riffard (Lawrence Berkeley National Laboratory), for critical discussions regarding the detector performance of a potential Generation-3 liquid Xe TPC detector.
-We also thank Prof.~Liang Yang of UC San Diego/nEXO for his support of Min Zhong.
+We thank the LZ/LUX plus XENON1T/nT/DARWIN collaborations for useful recent discussion as well as continued support for NEST work.
+We especially thank LUX for providing key detector parameters, and LUX collaborator Prof.~Rick Gaitskell (of Brown University), Dr.~Xin Xiang (formerly of Brown, now at Brookhaven National Laboratory), and Dr.~Quentin Riffard (Lawrence Berkeley National Laboratory), for critical discussions regarding the detector performance of a potential Generation-3 liquid Xe TPC detector.